cmaster25/Oneshot-For-3DS/README.md

 # Oneshot For 3DS
 A Port of the 2014 Ver. of Oneshot for the 3DS.
-A HUGE thanks to Gridd for helping me fix all the bugs. without him, this project would never have existed &lt;3
+A HUGE thanks to Gridd for helping me fix all the bugs. without him, this project would never have existed &lt;3 keep in mind i had to change alot of things to get it to work so its not a 100% like the actual 2014 ver. of oneshot.

 Here's how to get Oneshot to Work on your 3DS:
 First of all you need to have a Modded 3DS or else it wont work.